 - 1 rounded tablespoon turmeric

 - 1 1/2 teaspoons cumin seed (half a palmful)

 - 2 3-inch cinnamon sticks

-- 2 serrano peppers or jalapeño peppers, halved lengthwise
+- 2 serrano or jalapeño peppers, halved lengthwise

 - 1 cup cracked green olives or olive mix